jenbyte/Inhabitent/README.md

 ## **Technologies Used**

-- PHP
-- jQuery
-- HTML
-- CSS/SCSS
-- gulp
-- CLI
-- Wordpress CMS
+PHP, jQuery, HTML, CSS/SCSS, gulp, CLI, Wordpress CMS

 ## **Personal Learnings**

-- How to create a WordPress theme from scratch
+- How to create a WordPress theme
 - Understanding the WP Template Hierarchy
 - Using PHP to modify content in WordPress